-Panhandle is primarily engaged in the interstate transportation and storage of natural gas and also provides LNG terminalling and regasification services.
+Panhandle is primarily engaged in the interstate transportation and storage of natural gas and also provides LNG terminalling and regasification services, with rates and service regulated by the FERC.
 The Panhandle entities include Panhandle Eastern Pipe Line, Trunkline, Sea Robin, Trunkline LNG and Southwest Gas Storage.
 Collectively, the pipeline assets include more than 10,000 miles of interstate pipelines that transport natural gas from the Gulf of Mexico, South Texas and the panhandle regions of Texas and Oklahoma to major U.S. markets in the Midwest and Great Lakes region.
 The pipelines have a combined peak day delivery capacity of 5.4 bcf per day, 72 bcf of owned underground storage capacity and 6.3 bcf of above ground LNG storage capacity.
 Trunkline LNG, located on Louisiana's Gulf Coast, operates one of the largest LNG import terminals in North America.

-A majority of Panhandle's total operating revenue comes from long-term service agreements with local distribution company customers and their affiliates.
+Approximately half of Panhandle's total operating revenue comes from long-term service agreements with local distribution company customers and their affiliates.
 Panhandle also provides firm transportation services under contract to gas marketers, producers, other pipelines, electric power generators and a variety of end-users.
 In addition, Panhandle's pipelines offer both firm and interruptible transportation to customers on a short-term or seasonal basis.
 Demand for gas transmission on Panhandle's pipeline systems is seasonal, with the highest throughput and a higher portion of annual total operating revenues and net earnings occurring in the traditional winter heating season in the first and fourth calendar quarters.
 For the years 2000 to 2004, Panhandle's combined throughput was 1,374 trillion British thermal units (TBtu), 1,335 TBtu, 1,259 TBtu, 1,380 TBtu and 1,284 TBtu, respectively.
-For the three month periods ended March 31, 2005 and March 31, 2004, Panhandle's combined throughput was 350 TBtu and 352 TBtu, respectively.
+For the nine month periods ended September 30, 2005 and September 30, 2004, Panhandle's combined throughput was 907 TBtu and 957 TBtu, respectively.
 Beginning in March 2000, the combined throughput includes Sea Robin's throughput.